GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-https-e2e/README.md

 ## Use-cases

-- Encrypted traffic between both clients and HTTPS Load Balancer and Load Balancer and Backend services
+- Encrypted traffic between both clients and HTTPS load balancer on one side and the load balancer and the backend pods on the other side.
-- Disaster recovery for internet traffic across clusters or regions
+- Disaster recovery for internet traffic across clusters or regions.
-- Low-latency serving of traffic to globally distributed GKE clusters
+- Low-latency serving of traffic to globally distributed GKE clusters.

 ## Relevant documentation